cocoyenn/pite_projekt_drink/README.md

 6. localhost:8000/admin to admin panel

 --TEST

-1. If you want to run unit tests:
+1. If you want to run django tests:
 ```sh
 $ python manage.py test app
 ```